Reconciling Bayesian and perimeter regularization for binary inversion: Numerical Simulations

 Here we study perimeter learning for the Bayesian level set method.
+The length of the zero level set of $\eta^N$ may then be approximated by using the discrete variation of $w^N:=S(\eta^N)$,

+where the operator $\mathsf{D}^N$ approximates the gradient on the grid $\{x_i,y_j\}$ via central differences.
+Using this we investigate numerically the length of the level sets of these samples.
+We have shown in \cref{lem:per} that choosing $\alpha>1+d/2$ is sufficient to ensure almost sure finite length of level sets.
+Numerical experiments indicate that this is a sharp result.
+In \cref{f:interfaces} interface lengths for prior distributions approximated as described above for a single realization of $\{\xi_k\}$ in \cref{eq:kl_sum} are displayed as a function of $N$ for varying values of $\alpha$.
+We use $d=2$ and observe that for $\alpha < 2$ the length of the interface diverges algebraically with $N$ (left hand panel), for $\alpha = 2$ it diverges logarithmically (right hand panel shows this best), and for $\alpha > 2$ it converges to a constant (both left and right hand panels show this).
+The results, then, suggest that level sets have finite length almost surely if and only if $\alpha>1+d/2.$

-The material in subsection \ref{ssec:GF} suggests that if we wish to compare the perimeter distribution between the prior and posterior, we must choose $\alpha > 1+d/2$ to ensure the length of the zero level set is well-defined.
-Working in dimension $d=2$ we thus choose $\alpha=3$ and compute the prior and posterior distributions on the zero level set resulting from Truth B in the small noise setting.
-The results are shown in \cref{f:interfaces_dist}.
-Whilst the perimeter still retains some variation under the posterior, the variation is much lower and, in contrast to the prior, it is concentrated around near to the true value of the perimeter.
-Thus the Bayesian level set approach has the ability to estimate the perimeter, and quantify uncertainty in the estimation.
+In order to compare the perimeter distribution between the prior and posterior, the choice $\alpha > 1+d/2$ ensures that the length of the zero level set is well-defined so in two dimensions we take $\alpha=3$.
+The results for recovery of Truth B are shown in \cref{f:interfaces_dist}.
+Whilst the perimeter still retains some variation under the posterior, the variation is much lower and, in contrast to the prior, it is concentrated around the true value of the perimeter.
+We see that though the Bayesian level set approach does not explicitly penalize the perimeter, it has the ability to estimate the perimeter, and quantify uncertainty in the estimation.